pdehaye/pdehaye.github.io/posts/security-theater-in-airports-and-academia.rst

     If someone’s not going to follow the practices, that’s something that society faces in general, and that’s why we have police and courts [..]
 In the academic world, we don’t need police and courts, but we have academic discipline, we have academic institutional standards, we have research standards.
 If people don’t comply with those, they do need to be deal[t] with.
 In our set of relationships, that’s between the university and the instructor.

-    -- `Vivek Goel  <https://www.insidehighered.com/news/2014/07/15/after-massiveteaching-questions-about-mooc-quality-control>`_, Chief Academic Strategist, Coursera and apparently also `still a professor at the Dalla Lana School of Public Health and the Institute for Health Policy, Management & Evaluation <http://blog.coursera.org/post/77181132056/welcome-vivek-goel-to-courseras-leadership-team>`_
+    -- `Vivek Goel  <https://www.insidehighered.com/news/2014/07/15/after-massiveteaching-questions-about-mooc-quality-control>`_, Chief Academic Strategist, Coursera and apparently also "`still a professor at the Dalla Lana School of Public Health and the Institute for Health Policy, Management & Evaluation <http://blog.coursera.org/post/77181132056/welcome-vivek-goel-to-courseras-leadership-team>`_"

 Goel is textually correct of course.
 But he is also intentionally misleading (by offering this generic quote in an article about a course that I ran).
 And he is also unintentionally short-sighted, for very many reasons.
 One is that he indeed reminds me of looking up the local rules.